jan-dh/sketch-tailwind/README.md

 ```

 ## Roadmap
-- Test current setup
+- 🛠 Test current setup
-- Add Plugin Icon and 🚀
+- 🔥 Add Plugin Icon
-- Add more possible exports, maybe create a styleguide template in Sketch with correct naming conventions in place.
+- 🚀 Add more possible exports, maybe create a styleguide template in Sketch with correct naming conventions in place.

 ## License